Hyperfine parameters

 Added in version 1.2.0.

-It is only used if .isotropic = False
+It is only used when .isotropic = False.

 Please be aware that the texture coefficient relates to a very special situation of hyperfine parameters.